 In 1912 the tenancy was taken over by William Rawstorne Gaskell, known as Ross to everybody.
 The Gaskells had been in engineering and the Liverpool Daily Post in Lancashire, but this Gaskell was an agricultural student.
 He married Florence Helen Melland in 1915, but the war got in the way of everything.
 Frankie Gourlay at Milnton had arrived in the glen at much the same time as Ross Gaskell.
 They were both officers in the KOSB in the war with Ivor MacRae.
 The Gaskells had four children, Trevor Roger 1920, Peter Holbrook 1922, Elizabeth 1927 and Daniel Hunter 1930.

 1926 was a landmark as Ross Gaskell bought Auchenbrack from Buccleuch.
 In 1927 he started building.
 Firstly he made the terrace and put a second storey on the old part of the building.
 In 1933 the tennis court was made and two years later the new wing was added nearest the road.

 In 1932 Gaskell became tenant of Holmhouse from Stenhouse, then in 1935 Strathmilligan and Kilnmark were bought from Stenhouse.
 The 1920s and 1930s saw the planting of the now familiar windbreaks on the hillsides, named after important events, starting with Dan’s Wood in 1930 and finishing with Exhibition Wood in 1938.
 There were only ten acres of woodland on Auchenbrack previously.

-World War II brought tragedy to the Gaskells, as Sergeant Pilot Trevor of the RAF Volunteer Reserve and Able Seaman Peter (on the destroyer HMS Somali torpedoed by a U-Boat) were killed.
+World War II brought tragedy to the Gaskells, as Sergeant Pilot Trevor of the RAF Volunteer Reserve and Able Seaman Peter (on the destroyer HMS Somali torpedoed by a U-Boat on the Russian convoys) were killed.
 They are two of the five names on Tynron war memorial.

 After the war Thornie Park was built in 1949, at which date the bothy at Auchenbrack finally ceased to be lived in.
 Princes Park Cottage was renamed Primrose Cottage circa 1955, but now it is Princes Cottage again.
 Prince is said to have been one of the horses.
 Horses were still hauling trees on Auchenbrack in the 1950s.